Drones

 Researchers must maintain Standard Operating Procedures (SOPs) related to use of drones; i.e., flight, calibration, and bench testing.
 All incidents and near-misses involving drones in a research setting should be reported to the Division of Research Safety at 217-333-2755 or drs@illinois.edu.

-Bodily injury or property damage which occurs while using a University owned UAV (Drone) for University purposes should be reported to the Office of Claims Management.
+Bodily injury or property damage as a result of using a University-owned UAV (Drone) for University purposes should be reported to the Office of Claims Management

 FAA Requirements